What is Tasco email virus?

 |Malware Removal (Windows)||

-"Transcrop Bank Email Virus", "Print Works Email Virus", "DUNCAN ENGINEERING LIMITED ORDER Email Virus" are a couple of examples of other malspam emails.
-It is worthwhile to mention that such emails can be used to distribute not only RATs, but also ransomware, cryptocurrency miners, other types of Trojans, etc.
+"Transcrop Bank Email Virus", "Print Works Email Virus", and "DUNCAN ENGINEERING LIMITED ORDER Email Virus" are some examples of other malspam emails.
+Note that these emails can be used to distribute RATs, but also ransomware, cryptocurrency miners, other types of Trojans, etc.

 How did "Tasco email virus" infect my computer?